Ziklag (organization)

-Ziklag is a Christian organization named after the biblical city of Ziklag.
+Ziklag is a Christian dominionist organization named after the biblical city of Ziklag.
 Its membership is exclusively for individuals with a net worth over $25 million as well as faith-based interests.
-The organization's goal is to "have strong influence over the Seven Mountains" of society.
+The organization's goal is to "take dominion over the Seven Mountains" of society.

 History

 Silicon Valley entrepreneur Ken Eldred created Ziklag after the 2016 election of Donald Trump to the presidency.
 It was registered in 2018 as a 501(c)(3) organization named USATransform.
 Until December 2022 its CEO was Rebecca Hagelin; she was replaced by interim CEO Julie Nimmons.

 Ziklag's revenue in 2022 was $12 million.

 Members

 The organization's membership is exclusively for individuals with a net worth of over $25 million as well as faith-based interests.
 It appears to have over 125 members.

 Lance Wallnau, a self-described Christian nationalist, is an advisor to and a force behind Ziklag.
 Wallnau is a prominent figure of the New Apostolic Reformation, of which he says he is an apostle.